Charles, Duke of Vendôme: Death of the king

 On 10 January, the king's funeral was held in Paris.
 Behind the hearse walked four of the princes du sang: the duc d'Alençon (of the Valois-Alençon), the duc de Bourbon and the vicomte de Châtellerault (of the Bourbon-Montpensier) and the comte de Vendôme (of the Bourbon-Vendôme).
 On 11 January the funeral cortège proceeded to Saint-Denis for the burial ceremony.

-In the absence of a son, Louis' cousin and son-in-law, the duc de Valois (formerly the comte d'Angoulême) succeeded to the throne, assuming the name François I. His ascent represented a continuity as opposed to a radical palace shakeup.
+In the absence of a son, Louis' cousin and son-in-law, the duc de Valois (formerly the comte d'Angoulême) succeeded to the throne, assuming the name Francis I. His ascent represented a continuity as opposed to a radical palace shakeup.
 The various officers of the crown were confirmed in their positions, from the parlements (most senior sovereign courts) to the governors.
 The new king lacked much in the way of a party of his own, and therefore the royal councils were occupied by many of the men who had been present during the reign of Louis: the comte de Vendôme, the duc de Bourbon, the duc d'Alençon, the vicomte de Châtellerault, the maréchal de Trivulzio (marshal of Trivulzio) who had participated in all Louis' campaigns and the duke of Albany who Louis had elevated to the marshalate in 1514.

 Vendôme would be permitted by the new king to address the latter as 'monsieur'.
 According to Brantôme, when Vendôme's brother, the comte de Saint-Pol attempted to address the king likewise, he was told the privilege of this address extended only to Vendôme and not to he.